mahyaresteki/FALCON/README.md

 </ul>

 # License
-FALCON follows GNU General Public License v3.0.
+OOPHAGA follows GNU General Public License v3.0.
 It is completely free to use, change the code and republish for anyone.

 # Architecture
 The project is design based on Model-View-Controller (MVC) architecture.